Healthy Homes Assessment Wallaceville

 Brendon

-What time should I require to be in compliance with requirements of the Healthy Homes Standards?
+When should I require to meet my Healthy Homes Standards?

 Wallaceville Healthy Homes Compliance Timeframes

-Tenancies commenced between 1 July 2019 and 30 June 2021
+Tenancies commenced between 1 July 2019 and the 30th June in 2021

-• A Healthy Homes Statement of Intent to Comply along with an Insulation Declaration and an Insurance Statement must be included with any renewal, new or varied tenancy agreement.
+• A Healthy Homes Statement of Intent to Comply along with an Insulation Declaration and an Insurance Statement must be included in any renewal, new or amended tenancy agreement.

 Beginning 1 July 2021

-Beginning 1 July 2023
+Starting 1 July 2023

-• All houses let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

-• All rental homes must be in compliance with the Healthy Homes Standard regardless of the time of the first day of tenancy.
+• All rental homes must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes